Galibri/APBD-Starter-Theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called multi-blog, or underscores.
+A complete starter theme called multi-blog.

 == Description ==

 Hi.
-I'm a starter theme called multi-blog, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a complete starter theme called multi-blog, if you like.
+I have fullly coded and workinbg theme options available.

 == Installation ==